ministryofjustice/opg-modernising-lpa-docs/src/research-development/articles/reducing-mass-attempts.md

 We have options that we should investigate in Beta to learn more about how they can help solve the problem.

-We already have experience of AWS WAF, so we will have real world data to look at.
+We already have experience of using Web Application Firewall, so we will have real world data to look at.
 We should take the opportunity with the existing implementations to trial any exploration.

 ## References